dsikkema/m2extension/README.md

 # Demo Extension

-Access extension at this url: <magento-base-url>/hello_extension/index/sayhello
+Access extension at this url: <magento-base-url>/demo_extension/index/sayhello

+## Composer Deployment
+To deploy the extension using composer, add the following line to the root composer.json->require:
+"m2demo/module-m2-extension": "*"

+Then run **composer update**.

+## Integration with Magento

+If the application is already installed, add the name of the module to the module array in app/etc/config.php as a key with the value of 1.
+The means the module is enabled.

+If the application is re-installed while the module exist in app/code, it will recognize the module and put it in app/etc/config.php automatically.

+If the module has any database scripts, the installer will have to run to incorporate them.

 ## Components

 ### composer.json

 #### Root

-To autoload classes in the module, the root composer.json must be updated.
+To autoload classes in the module more quickly, the root composer.json must be updated.
 Place the following line in the autoload->psr-4 section:
-"Hello\\": "app/code/Hello/"
+"M2Demo\\": "app/code/M2Demo/"

 For reference, see [Composer's autoloading documentation.](https://getcomposer.org/doc/01-basic-usage.md#autoloading)